Multi-Level Fusion Graph Neural Network for Molecule Property Prediction: Results and Discussion

+In order to access the contribution of each component within our model architecture, we performed a series of ablation experiments targeting the Graph Transformer, the Molecular Graph representation, and the Fingerprint-based features.
+The ablation study results are presented in \autoref{fig:Ablation_Study_1}, \autoref{fig:Ablation_Study_2}, \autoref{fig:Ablation_Study_3}.
+Additionally, we conducted further ablation experiments to explore more detailed architectural variations.
+These supplementary results are provided in the Supporting Information for completeness and reference.
 In \autoref{fig:Ablation_Study_1}, we investigate the impact of different configurations by replacing the original Graph Transformer module, which integrates DyT and Adjacency Matrix with three alternative variants: (1) Graph Transformer with only LN, (2) Transformer with only DyT, and (3) Transformer with LN and Adjacency Matrix.
 Experimental results across different datasets demonstrate that Transformer with DyT and Adjacency Matrix configuration consistently outperforms the others.
 These findings indicate that our proposed Transformer architecture is more effective in capturing inter-atomic relationships compared to other Transformer-based variants. \autoref{fig:Ablation_Study_2} illustrates the results of the ablation experiments focusing on the Fingerprint module.
-We replaced the original concatenation of three molecular fingerprints in our model with two alternative configurations: using only the Morgan fingerprint and using the three fingerprints adopted in FP-GNN\cite{cai2022fp}(MACCS, PubChem, and ErG).
+We replaced the original concatenation of three molecular fingerprints in our model with two alternative configurations: using three single fingerprints and using the three fingerprints adopted in FP-GNN\cite{cai2022fp}(MACCS, PubChem, and ErG).
 Additionally, we performed an ablation in which the entire Fingerprint component was removed.
 The consistent superiority of the Morgan, PubChem, ErG fingerprints combination across all datasets demonstrates the effectiveness of combining diverse and complementary fingerprint features.
 In particular, the inclusion of Morgan fingerprints provides substantial gains over the MACCS-based combination used in prior models such as FP-GNN, suggesting that Morgan captures more informative substructural details.
 Moreover, the performance degradation observed when removing the Fingerprint component altogether underscores its importance in supplementing graph-based representation, enabling the model to leverage complementary molecular information for more accurate predictions. \autoref{fig:Ablation_Study_3} presents the results of ablation experiments on the Molecular Graph representation.
 Specifically, we evaluated two configurations: one using only the GAT module and the other using the Graph Transformer module.
 The results show that combining GAT and Graph Transformer consistently outperforms using either module alone across all datasets.
 This suggests that our model effectively leverages the strengths of both components: GAT captures local substructural information such as molecular motifs and function groups, while the Graph Transformer captures global dependencies by modeling interactions between distant atoms.
 The complementary nature of local and global information enables the model to learn more expressive and task-relevant molecular representations.